TobisMa/johnny/README.md

 | `cnf` | _Open settings_ |

 ### How to remember them?
-They are made of "operators":
+They are made of "operators" (and similar to the buttons read when editing micro instructions):
 | Operator | Meaning(s) | Type |
 | --- | --- | --- |
 | `a` | `Accumulator`, `Address Bus` | _Destination_ |